 Individual Health Insurance from Kaiser Permanente

 Kaiser Permanente offers a variety of affordable individual health insurance plans.
 You do not have to have an employer that offers coverage in order to enroll.
-Tax credits and cost sharing are also available on Kaiser Permanente exchange plans in the Individual Market Place.
+Tax credits and cost sharing are also available on Kaiser Permanente exchange plans during open enrollment periods.

 Other types of individual health insurance from Kaiser Permanente include:

 How will Obamacare affect me and my health insurance?

 If you are not offered coverage through your employer, Obamacare could be very good for you.
 Many Americans are qualifying for subsidies from the federal government to pay for a portion of their individual health insurance premiums, even up to 100% of their monthly cost.

 If your income is below 139% of the federal poverty level (“FPL”) in California, then you would qualify for Medi-Cal, but if you are between 139% and 400% of the FPL, then you may qualify for tax subsidies toward an individual health insurance plan from Kaiser Permanente or another carrier.
 If you are low to middle income, then you will likely qualify for subsidies which will make your health insurance plan more affordable.

 Everyone has to get individual health insurance, right?